 “Nobody really knows what bet365 is going to do here,” Beynon said.
 “People just know they have the ability to go big, when they put in their sole bid in New York.”

 That Britain-based bet365 opted to fly solo on its New York bid offers some insight — the company clearly believes it has the capitalization and technology in place to compete in what will be one of the biggest U.S. wagering markets.
-While bet365 is live in only one U.S. market — New Jersey — with both a digital sportsbook and iCasino, it has long offered wagering in the United Kingdom and throughout Europe.
+While players can only currently get bonus codes at bet365 in only one U.S. market — New Jersey — with both a digital sportsbook and iCasino, it has long offered wagering in the United Kingdom and throughout Europe.

 According to industry sources and analysts, the European book’s infrastructure and experience would be desirable for a company like Disney, which would want a stable, established partner.